 Table of contents

-Prepare for Natural Hospital Birth #1: Interview Your Doctor or Midwife
+Interview Your Doctor or Midwife about Natural Hospital Birth

 The wrong health care provider might frustrate your natural birth plans, no matter the setting.
 Make sure to select a doctor or midwife who supports low-intervention, spontaneous, vaginal birth.
 Take the opportunity to interview potential providers to determine if personalities click, and if your birth philosophy lines up with the doctor’s practices.

-Prepare for Natural Hospital Birth #3: Coping Queen
+Natural Hospital Birth Means Being a Coping Queen

 After you’ve carefully selected a doctor or midwife, then it’s time to foster that relationship.
 Take advantage of monthly appointments to develop a friendship and mutual understanding of birth and labor expectations.
 For example, it is vital that your doctor is aware of your desire to have a natural hospital birth.
 At the end of the day, remember that you are the boss.
 Your doctor or midwife works for you, and if it’s not working then feel free to leave and find a new provider.

 Free Yourself from Rigid Expectations on Natural Hospital Birth

 Be realistic with your expectations and allow for flexibility.
 Even the most careful planner can not control how each unique birth will play out.
 Take your labor experience moment by moment and appreciate both the miracle of birth and the benefit of modern medicine.

 Preparation for a natural hospital birth will look different than home or birth center preparation.
 But remember, as you focus on the goal of a positive birth experience, a healthy mom and a healthy baby, you are sure to find success in any setting.

 Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class and start preparing for your natural birth!